GovTechSG/seed-documentation/test.md

 </details>

+## Step 5.
+Enrol on Cloudflare using WARP client
 <details>
-  <summary>e.
-Enrol on Cloudflare using WARP client to connect to protected engineering resources</summary><br>
+  <summary>Enrol on Cloudflare using WARP client to connect to protected engineering resources</summary><br>

   1. Ensure that you have Cloudflare WARP client installed in your device.
 If not, install the latest [Cloudflare WARP](https://install.appcenter.ms/orgs/cloudflare/apps/1.1.1.1-macos-1/distribution_groups/release) version.